-In 2014, we established a standard which requires all IHG® branded hotels to adopt and display a human rights policy at the individual property level.
+In 2014, we established a standard that requires all IHG branded hotels to adopt and display a human rights policy at the individual property level.
 This standard demonstrates our ongoing commitment to operating as a responsible business.

 In 2015, we developed and launched a Human Rights e-learning module.
-The learning module is available to all hotels and colleagues and is designed to raise awareness of our human rights approach and support hotels to meet the human rights standard.
-In addition, we delivered a number of human rights training sessions for our hotel leaders.
+Available as a resource to all hotels and colleagues, the learning module is designed to raise awareness of IHG’s human rights approach and support hotels to meet the human rights standard.
+By the end of 2016, more than 27,000 colleagues had completed the e-leaning module.

-We are working to raise further awareness of our human rights approach in our hotels through embedding our human rights standard and will continue to develop our training materials.
-We are a signatory to the UN Global Compact, aligning our operations and strategies with the 10 universal principles that include commitments to human rights and labour standards.
-We are part of the Business in the Community (BiTC) and Business for Social Responsibility (BSR) cross industry working groups on human rights as well as the International Tourism Partnership's Human Trafficking Working Group.
+We are a signatory to the UN Global Compact aligning our operations and strategies with the 10 universal principles that include commitments to human rights and labour standards.
+We are part of the Business in the Community (BITC) and Business for Social Responsibility (BSR) cross-industry working groups on human rights as well as the International Tourism Partnership’s Human Trafficking Working Group.
 We are also working with our internal procurement team to further embed our human rights approach into our contracts.